Triton-Robotics-Training/Embedded-Week-3/video_script_pid_lecture.md

 ![](assets/video_panels/turretCard.png)

-Let's take into account a theoretical scenario as such.
+Let's consider a theoretical scenario as such.
 We have a horizontal motor with a rod, and that rod has a non-negligible weight.
-A force of gravity is pulling down on the rod, and you can see that here.
+A force of gravity is pulling down on the rod, and you can see that here as $F_g$.

 Now, since the motor is a rotational pivot, we actually only care about the force thats tangent to the motor.
 Looking at this force diagram, we can say that the amount of force pushing the motor clockwise is $F_T$ or $F_g * cos(\theta)$.

 The force is dependent on the angle of the motor, and wait, hold up.
 We have that.
-We know the angle of the motor, its the actual.
-All we need is to find how much "force" of the motor is equivalent to how much actuation of the motor.
+We know the angle of the motor, its data that we can access and we are currently using as the actual.
+All we need is to find how much "value" of the motor is equivalent to how much actuation of the motor.

 To find this, we can set the motor to different values, and see how much it takes to keep it level at fully horizontal.
 Let say we do some testing, and we apply 40 to the motor and thats how much it takes to stay fully horizontal.
-We can simply set our feed forward to $40*cos(\theta)$, and with the knowledge that we currently have of the system, we don't have to do any unstable I to counteract gravity, we can use very stable known forces of the system, and then have the rest of the PID act as normal, which will be some P and some D. This is a method we have successfully used in the past to control a motor we have that is exactly like this one.
+We can simply set our feed forward to $40*cos(\theta)$, and with the knowledge that we currently have of the system, we don't have to do any unstable I to counteract gravity, we can use very stable known forces of the system, and then have the rest of the PID act as normal, which will be some P and some D.

+This example is the pid_example_3_imbalanced in the sim, and I highly recommend taking a look at it, and attempting to tune it after removing the feed forward equation.

 > CASCADING PID CONCEPT DIAGRAM ↓

 There is one final thing to discuss with PID, and that's using multiple PIDs for a single system.
 Often, we find difficulty in controlling a positional system when our method of actuation is acceleration.
 This is the case because acceleration is the double derivative of position, and with a lot of uneven forces in the mix, its often very difficult to run control on these.
-Controlling velocity with acceleration is much MUCH easier, and so is controlling
+Controlling velocity with acceleration is much MUCH easier, and so is controlling position with velocity.
+Inertia is better handled by a accel-controls-velocity PID than with a accel-controls-position PID, and a main reason for this is that inertia stabilizes velocity, and that unfortunately happens to make it more difficult to control position.

+That's something we'll talk about briefly in use, and that we plan to slowly incorporate more into the robot.

+That's the end of this lecture.
+If you have any questions please ask your lead, they should be able to clear anything up.
+This also helps us improve our training program, as we may want to add the answers to your questions in this video in a later iteration.

 # Writer's Notes: